candita/enhancements/enhancements/ingress/haproxy-healthcheckinterval.md

 ## Drawbacks

 This enhancement is customer-driven and is not proven to have the effects that the customer desires.

+Additionally, because the route annotation can override the global healthcheck setting, this enhancement does not provide defense against revised healthcheck intervals for individual routes.

+Finally, this enhancement serves to obscure the configured healthcheck interval from namespace administrators.
+There is a risk that this will prompt them to add route annotations to gain insight into healthcheck intervals, thus duplicating or overriding the efforts of the cluster administrator to set a global healthcheck interval for all routes.

 ## Alternatives